Functorial invariants for chaos topology from data: Decomposition into Topological Modes of Variability

-This decomposition is \emph{concatenable}: the subintervals are placed end to end in time, not superposed.
+where $i_k \in \{1,\dots,n\}$ is the label of the generatex visited during $I_k$, and consecutive intervals are labeled by generatexes that are adjacent in the digraph $\mathcal{G}$.
+The semigroup structure of the directed path algebra, whose operation is concatenation, makes this decomposition \emph{concatenable}: the subintervals are placed end to end, not added.
 This stands in direct contrast with linear-based modal decompositions (Fourier, Empirical Orthogonal Functions, Dynamic Mode Decomposition, Singular Spectrum Analysis), where modes are superposed at every instant.
-A TMV is active during a specific time interval and is then replaced by another.
-This is a direct consequence of the semigroup structure of the directed path algebra: concatenation, not superposition, is the natural operation on $C_{\mathcal{G}}(\mathcal{T})$.

-The irregularity of the sequence $\sigma$ and the variability of the lengths $|I_k|$ are metric manifestations of the directed invariants: an irregular sequence with variable residence times is the signature of chaotic dynamics switching among multiple generatex classes through joining loci.

-The TMV decomposition can be illustrated on our two example attractors before turning to numerical and experimental data.

-\paragraph{Rössler attractor} Here, $\mathrm{Gen}(\mathcal{T}_R) = \{G_1, G_2\}$ and the single joining locus is the $1$-cell $\langle 0,1\rangle$ of $K_R$.
-Each crossing of this locus triggers a label update.
-The resulting sequence $\sigma$ exhibits irregular alternation between the two generatex labels, with variable residence times $|I_k|$; see Fig.~\ref{fig:visits_RL}(a).
-The two generatex classes have an equal number of visits, namely $16$ visits each, but markedly unequal residence times: the total time spent in $G_1$ is approximately $220$ time units, with a mean visit duration of $14$, while $G_2$ accumulates only $79$ time units with a mean of $5$.
-The asymmetry in residence times reflects the well-known geometry of the spiral Rössler attractor: trajectories wind slowly outward through many revolutions before reaching the fold, i.e., long visits in $G_1$, and are then rapidly reinjected through the outer branch back to the inner spiral, i.e., short visits in $G_2$.
-For this realization, the mean visit duration ratio $\langle |I|_{G_1} \rangle / \langle |I|_{G_2} \rangle \simeq 2.8$ captures the separation between the slow spiraling and the fast folding mechanism.

-\paragraph{Lorenz attractor} Here, $\mathrm{Gen}(\mathcal{T}_L) =\{G_1, G_2, G_3\}$ with a two-component joining locus.
-A direct transition from $G_1$ to $G_2$ (or vice versa) is structurally forbidden.
-The cross-wing generatex class $G_3$ acts as a topological bridge: all transitions between the two lobe generatex classes are mediated by $G_3$.
-This is a structural consequence of the partial bond structure and has no counterpart in classical modal decompositions.
-The resulting sequence $\sigma$ is shown in Fig.~\ref{fig:visits_RL}(b).
-The left-wing $G_1$ and right-wing $G_2$ each record $26$ visits, while the cross-wing class $G_3$ records $51 = 26 + 25$ visits, accumulating the largest total time ($82.8$ time units).
-For this specific realization, the mean residence times per visit are $\langle |I|_{G_1} \rangle = 1.7$, $\langle |I|_{G_2} \rangle = 2.4$, and $\langle |I|_{G_3} \rangle = 1.6$.
-The disparity between the two wings exemplifies how a symmetry in the governing equations does not preclude asymmetries in the residence times of finite-time realizations evaluated over a topological partition.

-It is interesting that analogous asymmetries in residence times between alternating regimes of a system exist, for instance, in climate and weather variability.
-Thus, the well-known El Niño-Southern Oscillation phenomenon in the tropical Pacific has longer and fewer El Niño vs. La Niña episodes, where the time units are years \citep{Philander1990}.
-The blocking vs. zonal flow variability in the Northern Hemisphere midlatitudes has the same asymmetry, but the time units are weeks \citep{Ghil.Luc.2020}.
+All the notions introduced so far are worked out explicitly for the Rössler and Lorenz attractors in Appendix~\ref{app:RL}.